Phoneutria nigriventer

-Phoneutria nigriventer is a species of medically significant spider in the family Ctenidae, found in the Southern Cone of South America (Brazil, Uruguay, Paraguay, and Argentina).
+Phoneutria nigriventer is a species of medically-significant spider in the family Ctenidae, found in the Southern Cone of South America (Brazil, Uruguay, Paraguay, and Argentina).
 Along with other members of the genus, they are often referred to as Brazilian wandering spiders.

-Its bite can cause severe symptoms, including extraordinary pain, increased pulse, blood pressure, and respiratory rate, penile erection (priapism) that lasts for several hours, and in several documented cases, death.
+Its bite can cause severe symptoms, including increased pulse, blood pressure, and respiratory rate, very severe pain, priapism, and in several documented cases, death.

 Description and behavior

 Phoneutria nigriventer is a large spider.
 Its maximum body length is around 5 cm and its legs can span 15 cm in larger individuals.
 Its body is covered in thick brown hair.
 They are nocturnal, and actively hunt at night, killing by ambush rather than using a web; during the day, they are found hidden under logs or crevices.
-When threatened, it raises its first two pairs of legs as a warning. it also occurs in banana trees, foliage, and urban regions, mainly inside residences.
+When threatened, it raises its first two pairs of legs as a warning.
+It also occurs in banana trees, foliage, and urban regions, mainly inside residences.